cran/mirai/README.md

 If execution of a mirai surpasses the timeout set via the ‘.timeout’ argument, the mirai will resolve to an ‘errorValue’.
-This can, amongst other things, guard against mirai processes that hang and never return.
+This can, amongst other things, guard against mirai processes that have the potential to hang and never return.

 ``` r
 m3 <- mirai(nanonext::msleep(1000), .timeout = 500)